Nico-Capy/photography/README.md

 Here I am:
 ![Me](./public/DJI_0970.jpg)

+In my online gallery, you'll find a collection of my own photographs.
+Through experimentation with various techniques and equipment, such as pinhole lenses, drones, infrared lenses, and analog cameras, I've captured unique and striking images that I'm proud to share with the world.
+Each photo tells a story, and I hope they inspire you as they have inspired me.

 ## What did I use?

 This is a front only web app, fashioned solo.
 These are the tools I utilized: